scroll top

 Is it worth selling jewelry through a consignment shop?

-Because brick-and-mortar consignment shops have more overhead costs, you likely won’t make as much as you would selling to an online to a site like CashforGoldUSA if you just search for the “best place to sell jewelry near me.”
+Because brick-and-mortar consignment shops have more overhead costs, you likely won’t make as much as you would selling to an online to a site like CashforGoldUSA.

 Can you resell jewelry back to jewelry stores?